Simularia/medea/README.md

   - = "postbin" : it tries to read a *postbin* file.
   - = "csv" : it tries to read a *csv* file.
   - by default (by omitting the field or filling it with an invalid value) it tries to read a *csv* file.
-- `windOutputFile`: string containing the path to the output meteo file and emission information of each source and species (`="./test/metout.csv"`);
+- `windOutputFile`: string containing the path to the output file with meteo and emission information for each source and species (`="./test/metout.csv"`);
 - `mode`: (integer number or string) eolo mode for the model choice:
-  - 0: spray
+  - 0 or "spray" ⟶ spray;
-  - 1: calpuff
+  - 1 or "calpuff" ⟶ calpuff;
-  - 2: impact
+  - 2 or "impact" ⟶ impact;
-  - 3: aermod
+  - 3 or "aermod" ⟶ aermod.
 - `pemspe`: string containing the path to the pemspe file: it is needed only in spray mode (mode = 0)
 - `sources`: it is a *toml* inline table, that is an array delimited by `[{...}, {...}, {...}]`, and each element is a "dictionary", in this form `{key1 = val1, key2 = val2, etc...}`, that describes a source.
 The key `scheme` defines the algorithm to apply to a source.
 The keys of a source's dictionary can be different as *ill be shown in the following.
 An example of values of this parameter is shown below: